jontyrudman/personal-website-11ty/live-near-friends.md

 ## My motivations

-I don't know for certain what your favourite things in life are, or your goals, but here are mine:
+I don't know for certain what your favourite things in life are, or your goals, but here are my goals:

 - Maximise time with people I love and appreciate, and vice versa.
 - Be able to afford to live in a place I don't hate.
 Usually I quite like places where my friends are and that are easy to get to.
 A bit of nature, a bit of convenience.